Springhouse Run Renovation Internship 2021

 The Springhouse Run Renovation intern’s work will be coordinated with the staff of the Fern Valley Native Plant Collection.
-The internship is 3 months long and will begin in May.
+The internship is 3 months long and is anticipated to begin in May 2021.
 Weekend work will be required occasionally.
 The internship is paid through a stipend.
 College credit may be arranged by the student and is encouraged.

 Duties & Working Conditions